doga/jsonapi_for_rails/README.md

 $ bin/rails generate controller articles
 ```

-Next, enable JSONAPI in a parent class of your API controllers.
+Then enable JSONAPI in a parent class of your API controllers.

 ```ruby
 # app/controllers/application_controller.rb